hiroozawa/Ractsil/README.md

 [![Repo Size](https://img.shields.io/github/repo-size/nuhkoca/market_tech_challenge)](https://github.com/hiroozawa/ractsil)

-Native android application that shows a list of cars and also shows them in a map.
+Native android toy application that shows a list of cars and also shows them in a map.

 ### apk
 A apk can be downloaded [here](https://drive.google.com/open?id=1U2mRZsVCsjSiNDGXC4RpknmqtScHarmB)